shreemantolahiri/ros_lane_detection/README.md

 # ros_lane_detection
-gazebo simulation of lane detection on ebot
+gazebo simulation of lane detection using ebot